cigdangle/SongInventory/README.md

 # SongInventory
 Creates an Excel spreadsheet inventory of songs for Yarg or Clone Hero

-This script requires the Export-Excel comdlet which is installed with the ImportExcel module.This module allows you to export data directly to .xlsx files without needing Excel installed on the system.
+_This script requires the **Export-Excel** cmdlet which is installed with the ImportExcel module.This module allows you to export data directly to .xlsx files without needing Excel installed on the system._

 ## 1. Install the ImportExcel Module
 First, you need to install the ImportExcel module from the PowerShell Gallery.
 Open an elevated PowerShell prompt and run: